IUCN Director General's statement on World Water Day 2018

 The essential role of nature-based solutions is also incorporated into international agreements and declarations, such as the declaration for water management signed at the 2017 UN climate change conference (COP23), which drew on IUCN’s definition and work in this area.
 ‘Natural water infrastructure’ is key to our food and water security and our health, which is why the 2030 Agenda for Sustainable Development recognises the importance of nature-based solutions to water challenges.

-IUCN pioneered nature-based solutions almost two decades ago and continues to implement them widely on the ground.
+IUCN pioneered nature-based solutions over a decade ago and continues to implement them widely on the ground.
 Our WISE-UP to Climate programme enables investment into healthy natural systems such as wetlands and watersheds, which help protect communities from the effects of climate change.

 In Kenya, the WISE-UP programme demonstrated how healthy watersheds directly support livelihoods for hundreds of thousands of people in the Tana River Basin, bringing benefits worth more than US$ 170 million a year to local communities.
 IUCN projects around the world help restore degraded watersheds, such as that of the Miyun Watershed and the Upper Dongjiang River in China, which aims to provide water to 40 million people.